natanalt/hmm/README.md

 `hmm` supports a variety of file formats like PNG, JPG, etc. for the input heightmap.
 The output can be either STL or Wavefront .obj depending on file extension.
 Parameters `-x`, `-y` and `-z` are required to specify the generated mesh size.
-Note, that the vertical axis is mapped to +Y.
+Note, that the vertical axis is mapped to +Z.

 ```bash
 $ hmm input.png output.stl -x 128 -y 128 -z 64